 System Shock 3: Leaks & Everything We Know

-The System Shock 3 release date has been somewhat of a mystery over the years, and development on the third game in the franchise has been turbulent to say the least.
-Beginning life fifteen years ago - before beginning abandoned, then transferred amongst multiple publishers - it has been a wild ride for one of gamings most influential and iconic franchises.
-So here's our rundown on everything we know about System Shock 3, including its release date, gameplay, and story.
+Beginning life fifteen years ago - before beginning abandoned, then transferred amongst multiple publishers - it has been a wild ride for one of gaming's most influential and iconic franchises.
+So here's our rundown on everything we know about System Shock 3, including its gameplay, story, and more.

 System Shock 3: The History So Far